Lindsay Place High School

-Lindsay Place High School (LPHS) is a former public high school situated in Pointe-Claire, Quebec, on the island of Montreal.
+Lindsay Place High School (LPHS) was a public high school situated in Pointe-Claire, Quebec, on the island of Montreal.
 It was part of the Lester B. Pearson School Board.

 It opened in September 1962, named after Lindsay H. Place, a Montreal judge who volunteered for the Protestant School Commission, as it was then known.

 In the 2006–2007 school year the school began offering a new program to students interested in music.
 The program consisted of private lessons, multiple before school rehearsals and music theory and history classes, called the Arts-Etude program.

-The Lester B. Pearson School Board will be moving St. Thomas High School students into Lindsay Place High School on Broadview Avenue in Pointe-Claire in July 2021.
-Lindsay Place High School, which opened in 1962, will become St. Thomas High School once the process is complete.
+The Lester B. Pearson School Board moved St. Thomas High School students into Lindsay Place High School on Broadview Avenue in Pointe-Claire in July 2021.